skepticalchemist/heart_disease_risk_classifier/README.md

 * Gaussian NB
 * Complement NB

-First baseline models were obtained without handling the class imbalance, and then news models were build handling class imbalance with class weights.
-Techiniques like oversampling and/or undersampling were not applied here.
+First baseline models were obtained without handling the class imbalance, and then news models were built handling class imbalance with class weights.
+Techniques like oversampling and/or undersampling were not applied here.

 ## The metrics

-Several metrics were calculated but the most useful for this problem were F1, recall and MCC (Matthews correlation coefficient).
+Several metrics were calculated but the most useful for this problem were **F1**, **recall**, and **MCC** (Matthews correlation coefficient).

 ## Structure of the repository